 Choosing the right audience to advertise to can be a difficult task.
 One of the biggest advantages to advertising on Facebook is the ability to target specific groups of highly engaged people.
 This allows you to find the right customers across devices, including desktop, mobile, and tablets.
 You can even deliver relevant messages to specific people and get the most value from ad spend by reaching the consumers that truly matter.
 The opportunities are endless.

 Location targeting allows you to reach customers in key locations by country, state/province, city, and zip code.
 This information comes from people’s stated location on their Timeline and is validated by their IP address.
 You can also

 With demographic targeting an ad’s target audience can be refined based on content people have shared about themselves in their Facebook profiles, such as age, gender, relationship status, education, and the type of work they do.
-For example jewelry ads can be targeted to a main audience of women ages 18-54.
+For example, jewelry ads can be targeted to the main audience of women ages 18-54.

 Interest targeting allows audiences to be defined by their interests, hobbies, and pages that they like on Facebook.
 Interests are identified from information individuals add to their Timeline, keywords associated with the pages they like, ads they have clicked on, and other similar sources.

 Behaviors are activities that people do on or off Facebook that inform on which device they’re using, purchase behaviors or intents, travel preferences, and more.
 They are constructed from both someone’s activity on Facebook and offline activity provided by Facebook’s trusted third-party partners.

 Custom Audiences allows Facebook Ads to be targeted to existing customers or prospects using information that you already have.